ssube/VoodooShader/README.markdown

 = 5.
 Reporting Bugs

-Voodoo is in an alpha testing staget.
+Voodoo is in an alpha testing stage.
 It undoubtedly has bugs.
 If you run into a bug, please go to http://www.voodooshader.com and report the bug on the forum.

 A bug tracker for all Voodoo elements, including shaders and adapters, will be deployed soon.